 To be clear, this article is not meant to be a prediction, but a simple look at the long-term trends of any economy shows no prosperity lasts forever.
 After all, the economy is going to correct, that is inevitable.
 The question is whether your real estate strategy (yes, you should have one) is anticipating this eventuality or simply hoping for the best.

 It’s rare that in any given week I don’t have a conversation with someone about this dilemma.
 It’s what I call the “Should I Stay or Should I Go”.
-There is no one answer to this question since everyone’s situation is different, but my conversations have unveiled multiple scenarios where homeowners should consider making a move in this seller’s market.
+(Full disclosure: I stole this saying from a respected colleague) There is no one answer to this question since everyone’s situation is different, but my conversations have unveiled multiple scenarios where homeowners should consider making a move in this seller’s market.
 They are as follows:

 You Own A Home That’s Value Got Clobbered in the Great Recession: If you bought before the Great Recession and took a hit on your property’s home value, you might still be trying to make your money back.
 Depending on your equity position (how much your home is paid for), this can get dicey.
 The trap is for some homeowners to try to “break even”.
 This often means waiting out long periods of prosperity, closely watching comps and hoping that the market doesn’t sour.
 While this can work for some people, I often encourage homeowners to consider the big picture and ask if it would be better to take a minor loss on the house now or try to sell at a bigger loss in a down market.
 Again, there is no one size fits all answer here, but I ask it nonetheless.
 In some areas, home values were so inflated during the housing peak of the 2000s that it will still take ANOTHER 10+ years to get back to where they were.
 It might be worth cutting your losses if you can’t wait that long.